Algorithms for Massive Data -- Lecture Notes: Estimating (counting distinct elements)

-The original algorithm by Flajolet and Martin \cite{flajolet1983probabilistic} is based on the following idea: map each element to a $q$-bits hash $h(x_i)$, remember the maximum number $\ell = lb(h(x_i))$ of leading bits seen in any $h(x_i)$, and finally return the estimate $2^\ell$.
-For example: $lb(00111010) = 2$.
-The idea is that, in a set of hash values of cardinality $2^\ell$, we expect to see \emph{one} hash $h(x_i)$ prefixed by $\ell$ zeroes (of course, the pattern $0^\ell$ does not have anything special: it is used just because $lb(x)$ can be computed very efficiently on modern architectures).
-It is not hard to see that our idealized algorithm presented in Subsection \ref{sec:idealized FM} is essentially equivalent to this variant.
+The original algorithm by Flajolet and Martin \cite{flajolet1983probabilistic} is a discrete version of the algorithm presented in Section \ref{sec:idealized FM} and it is based on the following idea: map each element to a $N$-bits hash $h'(x_i) \in [0,2^N)$, remember the maximum number $L = lz(h'(x_i))$ of leading zeros seen in any $h'(x_i)$, and finally return the estimate $2^L$.
+For example, the number of leading zeros of $00111010$ is $lz(00111010) = 2$.
+To see why this works, note that in a set of hash values of cardinality $2^L$, we expect to see \emph{one} hash $h'(x_i)$ prefixed by $L$ zeroes (the pattern $0^L$ does not have anything special: it is used just because $lz()$ can be computed very efficiently on modern architectures).
+It is not hard to see that our idealized algorithm presented in Subsection \ref{sec:idealized FM} is essentially equivalent to this variant: $h'(x)/(2^N-1) \approx h'(x)/2^N = y$ is approximately a uniform number in $[0,1]$ (\emph{approximately} because $h'$ is discrete).
+Let $L = lz(h'(x))$.
+Note that $2^{N-L}$ is a 2-approximation of $h'(x)$, so $y = h'(x)/2^N \approx 2^{-L}$.
+Then, the analysis of the algorithm of Section \ref{sec:idealized FM} tells us that $2^L = 1/y \approx 1/y -1$ is a good estimator for $d$, the number of distinct elements.
+Observe that the algorithm only needs to keep in memory the maximum value $L = lz(h'(x_i))$, which, by the discussion above, is $L\in O(\log d)$.
+But then, $bitsize(L) = O(\log \log d)$: the algorithm uses space proportional to $O(\log \log d)$ bits (doubly exponentially less space than the naive solution using $O(d)$ words!).

-Durand and Flajolet \cite{durand2003loglog} later refined this algorithm, giving it the name LogLog.
-The name comes from the fact that one instance of the algorithm needs to store in memory only $\ell$, which requires just $\log\log d$ bits.
-When using $k$ ``short bytes'' of $\log\log d$ bits (in practice, 5 bits is sufficient), the algorithm computes a $(1 \pm 1.3/\sqrt k)$ approximation of the result with high probability.
+Durand and Flajolet \cite{durand2003loglog} later refined this algorithm, giving it the name LogLog (from the space used by the algorithm).
+Their algorithm computes a $(1 \pm 1.3/\sqrt k)$ approximation of the result with high probability, where $k$ is the number of independent instances of the algorithm.
 In the same paper they proposed a more accurate variant named SuperLogLog which, by removing $30\%$ of the largest $h(x_i)$'s, improves the approximation to $(1\pm 1.05/\sqrt k)$.
 In 2007, Flajolet, Fusy, Gandouet and Meunier \cite{flajolet2007hyperloglog} further improved the approximation to $(1\pm 1.04/\sqrt k)$.
 This algorithm is named HyperLogLog and uses an harmonic mean of the estimates.
 Also Google has its own version: HyperLogLog++.
 See Heule, Nunkesser and Hall \cite{heule2013hyperloglog}.